There are a variety of peer mentor programs within the College of Arts and Sciences.

 Just to list a few:

-- Students assist with resume reviews and use of FutureLink as Peer Career Advisors
+- Students assist with resume reviews and use of Handshake as peer career advisors

 - Math majors tutor their peers at the Mathematics and Statistics Learning Center

-- Honors students at the sophomore, junior and senior levels serve as a resource for first-year students in the ASC Honors Program
+- Honors students at the sophomore, junior and senior levels serve as a resource for first-year students in the Arts and Sciences Honors Program

 Mentoring other students is a great way to accomplish multiple career goals at once: you’ll gain direct knowledge about a profession that interests you, establish a working relationship with an Ohio State faculty or staff member who can provide you with a letter of recommendation, and obtain valuable experience for your resume.